Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Introduction

 \subsection{Paper outline}

-The paper starts with brief preliminaries in~\Cref{sec:prel}.
-We prove our shrinkage theorem for fixing projections in \Cref{sec:shrinkage}, and our shrinkage theorem for hiding projections in \Cref{sec:hiding}.
-In \Cref{sec:join} we provide a brief interlude on concatenation of projections.
-Khrapchenko's method, the quantum adversary bound and their relation to hiding projections are discussed in \Cref{sec:khrapchenko}.
-Finally, \Cref{sec:applications} contains a proof of \Cref{thm:main}, as a corollary of a more general result which is a special case of the KRW~conjecture.
+The paper starts with brief preliminaries in~\expref{Section}{sec:prel}.
+Then, in \expref{Section}{sec:Main-results}, we define the notions of fixing and hiding projections, state the corresponding shrinkage theorems, and sketch how they can be used to prove a cubic formula lower bound for $\ACz$.
+We prove the shrinkage theorems for fixing and hiding projections in \expref{Sections}{sec:shrinkage-fixing} \expref{and}{sec:shrinkage-hiding}, respectively.
+In \expref{Section}{sec:join} we provide a brief interlude on the join operation for projections.
+The quantum adversary bound, the Khrapchenko bound, and their relation to hiding projections are discussed in \expref{Section}{sec:hiding-from-complexity}.
+Finally, \expref{Section}{sec:applications} contains a proof of \expref{Theorem}{thm:main}, as a corollary of a more general result which is a special case of the KRW~conjecture.
 In the same section we also rederive the cubic lower bound on Andreev's function, and the cubic lower bound on the Majority-based variant considered in~\cite{GTN19}.